-We have done the impossible three times in the past 2 months… we went camping as a family!
+We have done the impossible three times in the past 2 months… we went camping with kids!
 We have six kids ranging in age from 2 to 8 and let’s just say the idea of camping terrified me at first, and we now have a routine.
 I love it!

 These are just a few of the tips that we have scoured the internet for and incorporated into our camping routine.